 Contribution: Although Florida's Uniform Contribution Among Tortfeasors Act, Fla.
 Stat. § 768.31 remains on the books, because Florida has abolished joint and several liability in negligence actions, third-party complaints for contribution by a defendant in an underlying tort case are essentially obsolete.
 T&S Enterprises Handicap Accessibility, Inc. v.
 Wink Indus.
 Maintenance & Repair, Inc., 11 So.3d 411 (Fla.
 Dist.
 Ct.
 App.
 2009); Mortgage Contr.
 Servs., LLC v.
 J & S Prop.
 Servs.
 LLC, 2018 U.S. Dist.
 LEXIS 109967 (M.D.
 Fla.
 2018).
 Contribution remains actionable for parties who are jointly and severally liable for torts other than negligence.
 BIC Corp. v.
 Fla.
 Distributors, Inc., 2018 U.S. Dist.
 LEXIS 175314 (S.D.
 Fla.
-2018); see Fla.
-Stat. § 768.31(2)(e) (liability insurers seeking subrogation).
+2018).
 An action for contribution is still available after a tortfeasor pays more than its pro rata share of the liability outside of suit.
 Liberty Mut.
 Fire Ins.
 Co. v.
 Wal-Mart Stores E., LP, 269 F. Supp.
 3d 1254 (M.D.
 Fla.
 2017).
 A tortfeasor who enters into a settlement with a claimant is not entitled to recover contribution from another tortfeasor whose liability for the injury is not extinguished by the settlement or in respect to any amount paid in a settlement which is in excess of what was reasonable.
 Fla.
 Stat. § 768.31(2)(d).
 If there is no judgment against the tortfeasor seeking contribution, the tortfeasor's right of contribution is only permitted when he has either: (1) discharged by payment the common liability within the statute of limitations applicable to the claimant's underlying action and has commenced his contribution action within 1 year after payment; or (2) agreed to discharge the common liability while the underlying action is pending against him and, within 1 year after the agreement, paid the liability and commenced his action for contribution.
 Fla.
 Stat. § 768.31(4)(d).
 To allocate any fault to a nonparty, a defendant must affirmatively plead a non-party's fault and prove it at trial by a preponderance of the evidence.
 T&S Enterprises; Fla.
 Stat. § 768.81.
-In construction cases, counterclaims, crossclaims, and third-party claims that arise out of the conduct, etc. set forth in the original pleading may be commenced up to 1 year after the original pleading is served.
+In construction cases, counterclaims, cross-claims and third-party claims that arise out of the conduct, etc. set forth in the original pleading may be commenced up to 1 year after the original pleading is served.
 Fla.
-Stat. § 95.11(3)(c).
+Stat. § 95.11(3)(c)

 Implied Indemnity: For a party to prevail on a claim of common law indemnity, it must satisfy a two-prong test.
 First, the party seeking indemnity must be without fault, and its liability must be vicarious and solely for the wrong of another.
 Second, indemnity can only come from a party who was at fault.
 Additionally, Florida courts have required a special relationship between the parties.
 Dade County Sch.
 Bd. v.
 Radio Station WQBA, 731 So.2d 638 (Fla.
 1999).
 If a settling party pursues indemnity in a subsequent lawsuit, the settling party must establish that the settlement was related to claims for which it was vicariously liable and that the settlement was reasonable.
-Description Fueling Co., 578 So.2d 296 (Fla.
+Metro.
+Dade County v.
+Fla.
+Aviation Fueling Co., 578 So.2d 296 (Fla.
 Dist.
 Ct.
 App.
 1991).
 The statute of limitations does not begin to run until the litigation against the third-party plaintiff has ended or the liability has been settled or discharged by payment.
+Castle Constr.
 Co. v.
 Huttig Sash & Door Co., 425 So.2d 573 (Fla.
 Dist.
 Ct.
 App.
+1982).
+In construction cases, counterclaims, cross-claims and third-party claims that arise out of the conduct described in the original pleading may be commenced up to 1 year after the original pleading is served.
+Fla.
+Stat. § 95.11(3)(c).